defeo/class-cost/technical-annex.md

-**Scientific and technological risks.** Through its training and dissemination activities, the Action aims to facilitate and increase adoption of isogeny based technologies in industry.
+**Scientific and technological risks.** Through its training and dissemination activities, the Action aims to facilitate and increase adoption of isogeny-based technologies in industry.
 Several scientific and technological risks may however adversely impact this goal.